Fr Martin Boland gives an update on the work of the Vicariate for Adult Formation, which launched a separate website back in June.

 Thresholds of Hope seminars

 Later this month we will begin a series of online Sunday seminars for adults who want to deepen their understanding of their Faith.
 These seminars will be given by priests of the Diocese and I am grateful to them for their generosity in agreeing to support this initiative.
 It is good to draw on the considerable talents and experience within our clergy.
 These seminars are not a systematic course but rather related theological and spiritual topics that adults can dip dip in and out of as they wish.
-The first talk is on the 19 September at 4pm and will consider the question: “What is the relationship between faith and reason?”
-If you would like to join this discussion please email your name and a contact email address to email@example.com.
+The next talks will be on the 3rd and 10th October and the question being explored is “What does it mean to talk about God?”
+Fr Mark Reilly, parish priest of Our Lady of Good Counsel, Wickford, will consider this question.
+If you would like to join this discussion, please forward a contact email to [email protected] For more information about The Thresholds of Hope Questions go to www.thresholdsofhope.co.uk

 The Tablet Blog